 New Orleans Neighborhood Summit

-This Neighborhood Summit is a one-day professional development conference for Orleans Parish neighborhood associations and members, which offers skills development workshops, City info sessions, great food, and more.
+The New Orleans Neighborhood Summit is a one-day professional development conference for Orleans Parish neighborhood associations and members, which offers skills development workshops, City info sessions, great food, and more.
+The 2013 Neighborhood Summit was held on Saturday, November 16 at the UNO Lindy C. Boggs Conference Center.

-The Neighborhood Summit is divided into two components, skill building workshops in the morning and government info sessions in the afternoon.
+The Neighborhood Summit was divided into two components, skill building workshops in the morning and government info sessions in the afternoon.

-Below is a list of workshops that we are offering at this year's Summit:
+Below is a list of workshops that we offerred at last year's Summit:

 Embracing Diversity and Promoting Cultural Competency